For a general introduction please see Intellectual Property at UNI.

 The technology transfer and commercialization process at UNI is summarized in a flow chart.

-Inventors at UNI seeking to protect their intellectual property are guided by the IPO and Business and Community Services (BCS).
+Inventors at UNI seeking to protect their intellectual property are guided by the IPO, STO, and Business and Community Services (BCS).
 BCS is a group of outreach centers at UNI, some of which assist inventors in developing a suitable approach to protecting a new intellectual property and a plan for commercializing the innovation.
 This process occurs in several stages.
 Described below is a typical sequence; the actual process may differ according to individual circumstances.

 Stage1 : Inventors work with the IPO and BCS to develop the invention disclosure.
 The disclosure usually requires research to determine the potential for successful commercialization of the invention.
-One BCS center, Strategic Marketing Services, may assist with this research by conducting a patent search and preliminary analysis of market potential.
-The UNI Research Foundation provides funding for this research.

 Stage 2 : If the invention is judged to have promise, the IPO will help the inventor develop an intellectual property protection approach and a preliminary business approach if appropriate.
-At this stage, Strategic Marketing Services may conduct a phase I marketing survey to determine the competitive position of the invention.
-The UNI Research Foundation provides some funds for the survey.

 Technology transfer is not complete until the innovation is licensed for commercial use.
 Some inventors at UNI have become entrepreneurs, creating spin-off companies that have licensed their product.
 Others have licensed their innovation to outside companies.
 The IPO and Business and Community Services offer assistance finding suitable business and industry partners.